picardjs/picard/README.md

 <pi-component
   name="column"
   source="https://feed.piral.cloud/api/v1/pilet/picard-demos/latest/mf-simple-html/"
-  kind="module"
+  format="module"
   remote-name="simplehtml">
 </pi-component>
 ```

 The `name` denotes the name of the exposed component, while the `source` is used to tell Picard where the micro frontend resides.
-In the previous example we tell Picard that we want to use a micro frontend using Module Federation (`kind` attribute set to `module`) with the remote named `simplehtml`.
+In the previous example we tell Picard that we want to use a micro frontend using Module Federation (`format` attribute set to `module`) with the remote named `simplehtml`.

 In case your Module Federation-built micro frontend is actually using a `library.type` being set to `module`, you'd also need to specify `remote-type`: